frialey63/camillaeq/README.md

 author does not have the necessary Javascript knowledge.
 Until then this project is hopefully of interest and/or use for other Camilla DSP users.

-_This is work in progress but the core functionality is working_

 ### Release Build

 Prerequisites: JDK 17, Maven 3.9.2